RM550/Python-Scope/README.md

 global_example()
 print(greeting)  # Also accessible here
 ```
-- **📝 Explanation:** The variable `greeting` is defined globally, so it can be accessed both inside and outside the function.
+- **📝 Explanation:**
+  1. The variable `greeting` is declared outside any function, making it global.
+  2. It can be accessed both inside the `global_example` function and outside it.
+  3. Global variables provide consistent data throughout the program.

 ```python
 # 🌍 Example 2: Modifying a global variable